1969 in the Vietnam War: April

 The U.S. Department of Defense announced that the death toll for American soldiers in the war had exceeded the 32,629 who had died in the Korean War, based on 312 additional deaths during the week from March 22 to March 28 to bring the toll to 33,641.

-Laird announced that the U.S. sought to "Vietnamize" the war as quickly as possible but that troop withdrawals would not take placed while the PAVN/VC was conducting attacks.
+Laird announced that the U.S. sought to "Vietnamize" the war as quickly as possible but that troop withdrawals would not take place while the PAVN/VC was conducting attacks.